roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-14 ****** byCathartico© The moment, her lips opened, he pulled her mouth over his big toe.
+The moment, her lips opened, he pulled her mouth over his big toe.
 Obviously, the guy hadn't washed his feet for several days.
 And that was exactly the way it tasted.

  Vanessa lost control over her body and puke shot into her mouth.
 She barely managed to keep it inside not letting it splatter all over the guy's foot.